kliewkliew/salad/README.md

 ## Serde-Codec Choices
 The lettuce codec determines the storage format in Redis.
+Each connection may have one codec.
+You can create multiple connections with different codecs, sharing underlying client resources.
+But with interchangeable serdes, that is no longer necessary.

-The serde determines how various Scala types are serialized to the codec format.
+The serde determines how various Scala types are serialized to the codec format and provides type safety to the API.
+Each interaction with Redis can use a different serde.

-The recommended pair is ByteArrayCodec with SnappySerdes or CompactByteArraySerdes (if you know that the data will not compress well).
+The recommended pair is ByteArrayCodec with SnappySerdes or CompactByteArraySerdes (for strings that will not compress well).

-If you use CompressionCodec, it will attempt to compress numeric types which just adds CPU and byte-size overhead.
+CompressionCodec is not recommended as it will attempt to compress singular numeric types which just adds CPU and byte-size overhead.

 String serdes are also provided if you require readable keys/values.